Overcoming gender bias in recruitment

 Standardise the interview.
 Have a set of predetermined questions to ask that will be the same for all interview participants.
 It’s sometimes challenging to completely eliminate bias in this human decision-making process.
 But a second opinion or input from other hiring professionals can help make a fairer hire.

 Candidates deserve to be presented with the same equal opportunities.
-Therefore, when following these simples steps a real effort can be made to tackle gender bias.
+Therefore, when following these simple steps a real effort can be made to tackle gender bias.

 Follow us on Twitter @CiiVSOFT or leave a comment to let us know your thoughts on this prevalent topic within hiring!